fistfulofyen/fistfulofyen/README.md

 ## I'm Mike 🧙‍♂️✨

+- 🎓 Graduated in Electrical Engineering at McMaster University.
+- 🌱 I'm passionate about Mechine Learning, Embedded Systems, and Internet Communication, and I love to apply my engineering skills to solve real-world problems.
+- 💻 I have a deep interest in building custom PCs and exploring the latest hardware trends.

-### Would you like a cookie🍪 in these trying times?
+Would you like a cookie🍪 in these trying times?

 ## My Projects
 Here are some of the projects you'll find in my repositories: